laurenelee/how-i-work/how-to-work-with-me-as-your-colleague.md

 ## What to Expect From Me

 - I ask a lot of questions.
-Not to challenge, but to understand.
+Not to challenge but to understand.
 I find it helps us get to better answers together.
 - I’m not precious about being right.
 If you change my mind, I’ll thank you.
 - If I see something that feels off, I’ll bring it up gently but directly.
 - If you need help, I’ll jump in.
 That said, I’ll sometimes have to remind myself not to overfunction (feel free to nudge me).